tokio-rs/axum/axum/src/docs/routing/route.md

     .route(
         // Any request to `/` goes to a service
         "/",
-        // Services who's response body is not `axum::body::BoxBody`
+        // Services whose response body is not `axum::body::BoxBody`
         // can be wrapped in `axum::service::any` (or one of the other routing filters)
         // to have the response body mapped service::any(service_fn(|_: Request<Body>| async {